jgraving/DeepPoseKit/DEVELOPMENT.md

 ------
 - [x] Update to tf.keras (stand-alone keras will be deprecated)
 - [ ] Update to Tensorflow 2.0
+- [ ] `deepposekit.visualize` module with functions for making videos and plotting data
 - [ ] `deepposekit.pose3d` module?
 Does it make sense to support this, or just make the API abstract enough to let others use their own solution for 3D?
 - [ ] `deepposekit.localize` module.
 Train models that localize individuals using confidence maps.
 Update and further abstract `deepposekit.annotate`, `deepposekit.models`, etc.
 - [ ] `deepposekit.multiple` module.
 Add support for small groups of multiple individuals?
 Does it make sense to support this or focus on `deepposekit.localize`?